 Adam Conner has spent the last decade working at the intersection of technology, politics, policy, and elections as the first Washington, D.C. employee for several Silicon Valley companies.
+Adam is the vice president for Technology Policy at American Progress.
+He leads the newly created Technology Policy team as its inaugural vice president with a focus on building a progressive technology policy platform and agenda.

 Adam was a Spring 2018 Resident Fellow at the Institute of Politics at the Harvard Kennedy School of Government, leading a study group focused on the impact of large technology companies and platforms on politics, policy, and elections.